Ellis T. Rasmussen: Biography

 Born to Wilford and Kate Nelson Rasmussen.

 As a young man in the 1930s, Rasmussen attended Snow College in Ephraim, Utah, where he was forensic manager of the student body and received an associates degree in education.

 In the 1940s, Rasmussen married Oda Fonnesbeck.
 They had five children and resided in Orem, Utah.
 Rasmussen died at his home on June 6, 2011.

 Church service

-In 1939 Rasmussen served as a missionary for the LDS Church in the West German Mission.
+In 1939 Rasmussen served as a missionary for the LDS Church in the western German Mission.
 When the German borders were closing during the onset of World War II, Rasmussen led several missionaries in an escape to Denmark, then back to the United States.
 He completed his missionary service in the Southern States Mission, where he served as mission secretary.

 Throughout his life Rasmussen served in the LDS Church, including as a bishop, high councilor, counselor in a stake presidency, temple ordinance worker, and Stake Patriarch in Orem, Utah.